 On one hand, we could move my cable modem/router to the Living Room.
 With that plan though, we’re simply shifting the problem from the Living Room to the Office.
 Tara and I weren’t thrilled with the idea of having all that equipment on the TV stand in the Living Room.
 It’s kinda ugly.

 The “light bulb” moment came when we noticed that both of my Netgear range extenders have ethernet ports.
-After a quick search, we learned that both can be switched over into “Access Point Mode“.
+After a quick search, we learned that both can be switched over to “Access Point Mode“.

 It was time to hatch a plan.